 Universal Studios Hollywood- Young muggles and wizards alike will feel like they attend Hogwarts School of Witchcraft and Wizardry in their visit to the Wizarding World.
 Perhaps they’ll be chosen for a wand pairing or purchase an interactive wand to perform magic in the shop windows of Hogsmeade.
 Tweens love rides like Despicable Me: Minion Mayhem, Transformers: The Ride-3D and Harry Potter and the Forbidden Journey.

-Best: Six Flags Magic Mountain - Teen-age thrill-seekers will find plenty of action at Six Flags Magic Mountain, which boasts more roller coasters than any other theme park in the world including Twisted Colossus, Tatsu, Full Throttle and the 4-D X2!
+Best: Six Flags Magic Mountain - Teenage thrill-seekers (and the parents that love them and love thrills) will find plenty of action at Six Flags Magic Mountain, which boasts more roller coasters than any other theme park in the world, including Twisted Colossus, Tatsu, Full Throttle and the 4-D X2!

 Other good theme parks in California for teens: